dev-bootcamp-2019/final-project-jukkakekalainen/design_pattern_decisions.md

 With the rapid pace, in which the development tools are progressing on Ethereum, the recently released Solidity version 5 was clear choice over the version 4 to use.

 The the contract structure follows https://solidity.readthedocs.io/en/v0.5.2/style-guide.html style guide.
 Some part of the code could have been broken into separate contracts, and have the main contract to inhererit functions, but I felt a structure to have a single main contract to be more lean, than a several smaller contracts.

+A pattern of "failing early and loud" put emphasis on adding many reusable function modifiers to revert the execution if needed.

 Basic functionality of the dapp: